vtexdocs/help-center-content/docs/tutorials/en/how-to-choose-the-type-of-interest-for-a-payment-condition.md

 ---
-title: How to choose the type of interest for a payment condition
+title: 'How to choose the type of interest for a payment condition'
 id: 2erloDXDuI6yawWqqcmgIo
 status: PUBLISHED
 createdAt: 2019-01-02T19:05:30.818Z